 Tuesday was a somber day and Wednesday was even worse, the world lost two amazing, strong women who happen to be mother and daughter, Carrie Fisher and Debbie Reynolds.
 It has me doing a lot of thinking about my relationship with my own daughters.
 It has me assessing just how much I truly love them.
 Sometimes we take it for granted because they are always there, under our feet, popping into the loo while we’re trying to take a wee or telling us the same story 7 million times but every moment, they add up to our lives and memories and without them what would be?

-I’ve seen all the photos circulating of Debbie Reynolds and Carrie Fisher from throughout the years and through it all, it seems like they had each other, in the way only a mother and daughter can.
 There are mothers and daughters who are completely different and drift apart but there are others who grow together and even through the hard times become inseparable.
 This is what I’ve always wanted my relationship with my daughters to be.
 This is what I work towards.

 You want to be their mother first and you love them always but someday, secretly, you hope they’ll consider you their very best friend above all else because in the end when they are adults and you are equals, that is what we really want…the humans we love the most to like us; to choose us.
-That seems to be the relationship Debbie Reynolds and Carrie Fisher had in the end.
-You can see the mutual adoration and love in those old black and white photos.

 When I think of one of my children dying before me, I’d like to believe that I would die on the spot.
 Unfortunately, I know that’s not necessarily true.
 The thing is, I had a very small taste of what it might feel like when I lost my third child in pregnancy.
 Truly, the only thing that kept me going was my living children because they were small and they needed me but even then, I spent a good month in bed wanting to not exist, willing myself not to die.
 The pain was so immeasurable; I have never quite recovered.